Terence Lewin: Flag rank

 Lewin was appointed First Sea Lord and Chief of Naval Staff on 1 March 1977.
 In that role he worked hard to secure a decent wage for servicemen and helped win them a 32% pay rise.
 Promoted to Admiral of the Fleet on 6 July 1979, he went on to be Chief of the Defence Staff in September 1979 and served as a member of the War Cabinet during the Falklands War giving Prime Minister Margaret Thatcher his resolute support when losses began to be suffered.

-Lewin was the first Chief of Defence Staff to act as Head of the Armed Forces rather than just Chairman of the Chiefs of Staff Committee.
+Lewin was the first Chief of Defence Staff to act as professional head of the Armed Forces rather than just Chairman of the Chiefs of Staff Committee.
 He was created a life peer, as Baron Lewin, of Greenwich in Greater London in October 1982 on his retirement.

 Later life

 In retirement, Lewin became Chairman of the Trustees of the National Maritime Museum, President of the Society for Nautical Research, a Liveryman of the Skinners' Company and of the Shipwrights' Company and an elder brother of Trinity House.
 His interests included military history: he was an expert on the life of Captain Cook.
-He was appointed a Knight of the Order of the Garter in April 1983.
+He was appointed a Knight Companion of the Order of the Garter in April 1983.
 He died at his home at Ufford in Suffolk on 23 January 1999.